hasadna/knesset-data-pipelines/README.md

 ## Running the full pipelines environment using docker

 #### A note for windows users:
-Using windows with docker is not currently recomended or supported.
+Using windows with our docker environment is not currently recomended or supported.
 The build process seems to fail on numerous issues.
-If you wish to use windows, do so at your own risk, and please update this README file with instructions if you succeed.
+We suggest that windows users either dual-boot to Linux, or run Linux in virtualbox.
+Best supported version is Ubuntu 17.04 If you wish to use windows, do so at your own risk, and please update this README file with instructions if you succeed.

 #### Instructions for running on Ubuntu (other distros and mac should follow a similar process):